-Web site navigation - perhaps the most critical component of any website and the one important communications tool that is most often handled poorly.
+This quarter - we will discuss web site navigation - perhaps the most critical component of any website and the one important communications tool that is most often handled poorly.

 To anchor this discussion, and all that follow - it is important to recognize that your web site is both your corporate identity and your corporate brochure online.